 What if I don’t have a land line?

 Use of the special needs registry does not require a phone line.
 Many people reporting an emergency might be using cell phone or third party may be making the call.
 The registry information is based on the Southington street address information as submitted on the form.
-If you move prior to the annual verification, you must notify the Southington Commission of DisAbilities that you have moved.
+If you move prior to the annual verification, you must notify the Southington Commission for Persons with Disabilities that you have moved.

 What measures are use to keep the information private?

 The Public Safety Answering Point (Police Station) by law are restricted areas with access limited to authorized personnel only.
 No information at the public safety answering point can be accessed by hacking into the systems.
-As soon as the Commission of DisAbilities receives a form, they will only take down the name, address, code and the date the form comes in.
+As soon as the Southington Commission for Persons with Disabilities receives a form, they will only take down the name, address, code and the date the form comes in.
 Then, the form is taken directly to the Police Station.

 How is the special needs registry information gathered?

-The forms will be made available through the Southington Commission of DisAbilities, Town Hall, the Library, Board of Education and through other means.
+The forms will be made available through the Southington Commission for Persons with Disabilities, Town Hall, the Library, Board of Education and through other means.
 If you wish to have one mailed to you directly, just write to the Southington Commission of DisAbilities.

-Southington Commission of DisAbilities will keep all information confidential.
+Southington Commission for Persons with Disabilities will keep all information confidential.
 All forms will be kept at the Public Safety Answering Point (PSAP).

 How would someone make a change to the information?

-You can write the Southington Commission of DisAbilities indicating the change.
+You can write the Southington Commission for Persons with Disabilities indicating the change.
 Additionally, an annual verification form will be mailed to those who have entered data into the system and changes can be made on that form.

 Is there a charge for having this information in the system?